JEEVA424/PYTHON-PARALLEL-TEXT-HANDLING-PROCESSOR/Readme.md

 This project simulates a basic text analytics pipeline without requiring heavy machine learning libraries.

+Text Domain: System Logs and Technical Messages

+This system processes system log messages and technical event reports.
+The goal is to detect important keywords such as errors, warnings, and failures in system-generated text.

+Examples of processed text include:

+- Server error logs
+- System warning messages
+- Application failure reports
+- Debug and event logs

+The processor identifies critical patterns and assigns a severity score to help detect important system issues.

 🧠 Core Concepts Implemented

 During development, the following technical concepts were explored: